-One challenging area of radio receiver design is that if achieving a good strong signal and overload performance whilst also maintaining a high level of sensitivity.
+One challenging area of the RF design of radio receivers is that if achieving a good strong signal and overload performance whilst also maintaining a high level of sensitivity.

 As the range of signals that any receiver needs to handle may extend over 100dB or more, the strong signal performance is important.
 Overloading can lead to effects that can mask the wanted signal and actually reduce the sensitivity.

 There are several key aspects and parameters that detail the radio performance in the presence of strong signals, each of which is key to the performance in a particular area.

 With the proliferation of cell phones, Bluetooth devices, Wi-Fi, NFC, as well as more traditional radio communications systems, it is necessary for all of these to work in the presence of the others which may be in close proximity and radiating signals on adjacent channels or nearby frequencies.
 Accordingly the receiver overload and strong signal handling capability is very important.